mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 As you can see the code is almost exactly the same with the largest noticeable difference being that we reference the right node which makes sense, since we only enter this block if the `curNode.left` is _falsey_.
 To put it as clearly as possible, when we perform a reassignment on the root we replace `this.root` with `curNode`'s (node to remove's) right child.
 When we perform a reassignment on a `prevNode` either on the right or left side depending on the value of `curNode.right` we replace the reference on the `prevNode` with `curNode.right`.

-If this hasn't clicked yet we will perform some tests in a moment which should help.

 At this point we have covered all of the functionality presented in `CHUNK 2`!
-Congratulations you have deleted a Node in a majority of configurations all we have left is the proverbial __"BIG ONE"__
+Congratulations you have deleted a Node in a majority of configurations.
+All we have left is the proverbial __"BIG ONE"__

 ## Chunk Three: Deleting a Node with Right AND Left Children

 We finally made it!
-We have determined that the node to delete exists in the tree and we have determined the following about it.
+We have determined that the node we wish to delete exists in the tree, and we have determined the following about it.

-- It __doesn't__ have falsey values for both left and right children
+- It __does not__ have falsey values for both left and right children
+	- So at least 1 child node exists
-- It __doesn't__ have a falsey value for left child
+- It __does not__ have a falsey value for left child
+	- So it does have a left child
-- It __doesn't__ have a falsey value for right child
+- It __does not__ have a falsey value for right child
+	- So it does have a right child

 So, what's left?
 It must have truthy values for both children.
 Well, what do we do now?
 I am so glad you asked.